MultiSafepay/docs/content/payments/refunds-and-chargebacks/chargebacks/chargeback-reasons-and-required-evidence.md

 - The cardholder or authorized person did receive the product/service, e.g. proof of delivery
 - The product/service was delivered to the cardholder's billing address
-- The cardholder neither canceled nor returned the product/service
+- The cardholder neither cancelled nor returned the product/service

 {{< /details >}}